Mother Teresa declared a saint by Pope Francis

 Story highlights

-- The Catholic nun devoted her life to helping India's poor
+- The Catholic nun, who died in 1997, devoted her life to helping India's poor

-- Huge crowds from around the world gather in the Vatican
+- Huge crowds from around the world gather in the Vatican to hear Pope Francis

 Vatican City (CNN)Mother Teresa, a Catholic nun who devoted her life to helping India's poor, has been declared a saint in a canonization Mass held by Pope Francis in the Vatican.